 - Scalia Law School offers a broad range of Intellectual Property Courses to its students.

 - Scalia Law School is home to the Center for the Protection of Intellectual Property (CPIP) which brings together scholars, industry leaders, inventors, creators, and policymakers to examine foundational questions and current controversies concerning patents, copyrights, and other intellectual property rights.

 Law and Economics Opportunities

 Scalia Law School has assembled a distinctive, interdisciplinary faculty, many of whom hold doctorates in economics, philosophy, political science or related fields.
 The law school's curriculum integrates economic and quantitative tools, stressing the application of the non-legal methods in legal contexts.

 - The LLM Degree in Law & Economics provides an opportunity to develop an expertise in the skills of economic analysis as they are applied to a variety of legal settings.

 - The Legal and Economic Theory Concentration is for JD students who wish to develop some expertise in that area, but who also wish to pursue electives in a broad range of areas.
-Mason Law offers a broad range of Economics and Law Courses to its students.
+Scalia Law School offers a broad range of Economics and Law Courses to its students.